post-title

 • Changes in bowel habits

-Risk Factors of Left Side Stomach Pain
+What Are the Risk Factors for Left Side Stomach Pain?

 Digestive Issues: Such as gastritis, diverticulitis, or irritable bowel syndrome (IBS).